The sharp gaze, the generous mentorship and the love of the arts

 Passion that lives on

-Quality as a yardstick
+Quality as a benchmark

-Henrik Lyding was among the original jury members behind Reumert of the Year, one of Danish theatre's most important honorary awards.
+Henrik Lyding was among the original jury members behind the Årets Reumert, one of Danish theatre’s most significant honours.

 Love for the performing arts

-It is this respect for the craft and Henrik Lyding's insistence on the importance of art that forms the foundation of the foundation today.
+It is this respect for the craft, and Henrik Lyding’s insistence on the importance of art, that forms the foundation of the foundation today.

 About the Foundation